Anneli Jordahl: Career

 Her debut novel, Jag skulle vara din hund (om jag bara finge vara i din närhet), was published in 2009.
+The novel focuses on the relationship between Ellen Key, a feminist writer and education advocate, and Urban von Feilitzen, a literary critic.
+They exchanged passionate letters for over a decade; the relationship ended after von Feilitzen's wife discovered the nature of their correspondence.
+Key destroyed all but two of their letters in the aftermath.
+Jordahl was inspired by the lack of certain historical answers regarding their relationship.
 She won the Moa Award in 2010.
 In 2011, she published Augustenbad, en sommar.
 Her 2014 novel Låt inte den här stan plåga livet ur dig, Mona told the story of a Swedish maid in the 1960s.

 In 2016, she published Som hundarna i Lafayette Park, which focused on a 65-year woman from Norrbotten, who becomes interested in the American civil rights movement after her husband's death in an industrial accident.
 For this novel she won the Vi Magazine's Literature Prize.
 The same year, she was also awarded the Ivar Lo Award for her exploration of class issues.
 She was awarded the Hedenvind Plaque in 2017.
 She won the Eva Bonnier Foundation's 70th Anniversary scholarship for her 2019 essay Orm med två huvuden.

 She won the ABF Literature Prize in 2020.
 In 2022, she published Björnjägarens döttrar, which was inspired by Aleksis Kivi's classic novel Seitsemän veljestä.
 Björnjägarens döttrar was positively received by literary critic Ingrid Elam for Aftonbladet.
 It was also nominated for the August Prize and the Sveriges Radio Novel Prize.
+Her next novel, a piece of historical fiction titled Kallet, was published in 2026.
+It tells the story of three people living in Jämtland during the Nazi occupation of Norway in 1940, and was praised by Samuel Levander in Dagens Nyheter.